MaxAryus/Machine-Learning-Is-It-an-Apple/README.md

 # MachineLearningIsItAnApple?

-An iOS application that uses Machine learning to prove if the picture you took contains an appl or not.
+An iOS application that uses Machine learning to prove if the picture you took contains an apple or not.

 # What I Learned